Sevastipol/bedwars-multiplayer/tutorial.md

 Emeralds are the best resource in the game, so expect players to be there before you!

-This tutorial covers the basics of my game, but there are many more aspects which you will have to learn yourself, so that you can be the ultimate player.
-**Have fun playing Bedwars!**
+This tutorial covers the basics of my game, but there are many more aspects and strategies which you will have to learn and discover by yourself, **Have fun playing Bedwars!**